shasisingh/kafka-producer-consumer/README.md

-# Spring Boot with Kafka Producer Example
+# Spring Boot with Kafka Producer and Consumer Example

-This Project covers how to use Spring Boot with Spring Kafka to Publish JSON/String message to a Kafka topic
+This Project covers how to use Spring Boot with Spring Kafka to Publish JSON/String message to a Kafka topic and consume
 ## Start Zookeeper
 - `bin/zookeeper-server-start.sh com.poc.playbook.kafka.consumer.config/zookeeper.properties`